 First, please consult the on-line mapping to see if your property is within an area of interest to the SVCA.

 Next, feel free to contact Saugeen Conservation for specific information about a property.
-For general information about Regulation 169/06, click here.
+In the following link you can find general information about Regulation 169/06,

 Please note that all Conservation Authorities Regulations were amended by the Province of Ontario in 2006.
 If you have information about a property that pre-dates the year 2006, it is advisable to contact us again so you can obtain current facts.